poke1024/godot_vector_graphics/README.md

 Vector Graphics for Godot.

-Please note:

-* This is experimental
+* This is an experiment
 * It's written in C++ 11, so it's editor-only
-* All vector graphics can be converted into meshes
+* All vector graphics can be converted into `MeshInstance2D`s
-* I'm not currently working on this
+* I have very little time to work on this

 # Install and build